-Join Doug Winnie for an in-depth discussion in this video What's in the Xbox box, part of Up and Running with Xbox One.
+Join Doug Winnie for an in-depth discussion in this video What's in the Xbox box, part of Learning Xbox One.

 When you get your Xbox One, there are several items that you'll find inside that we will use to configure your Xbox and connect to your digital television service.
 When you first open the box you'll see the Kinect sensor, if your system comes with one bundled.
 When you take the lower cover off, you'll find a number of accessories and cables that you'll use to install the device.
 The upper compartment, when opened, contains the cable for the Kinect sensor itself, take all the items out of the top tray and put them aside.
 Take the top tray out of the box.